 Graduates of the PhD in Nursing program from the FIU Nicole Wertheim College of Nursing & Health Sciences will have the knowledge and skills to conduct research in the healthcare field, and direct and guide application of other evidence-based healthcare findings to improve the health of people from diverse cultures and underserved populations.

-- Complete 39 credit hours of coursework, including:
+- Thirty‐nine (39) credit hours of core coursework

-- Minimum three (3) credit hours of Candidacy Examination (3-9 credits)
+- A minimum of 3‐9 credit hours of Candidacy Examination

 - Maintain an overall cumulative GPA of 3.0 or above.

 - Students with a cumulative GPA of less than 3.0 will be placed on academic probation for one (1) semester and are subject to dismissal if the 3.0 GPA requirement is not met upon completion of the probationary period.

 - Removal of all conditions, deficiencies and incomplete grades.
 Students are expected to register for courses with letter grades.
 Credit hours for courses in which the grade is “B-” or below will not count toward satisfying graduate degree requirements.

 - Demonstrate graduate knowledge in three stages to be awarded a PhD in Nursing degree:

 - Stage I - Candidacy Examination (written papers and oral defense)